PaulConyngham/jekyll-now/about.md

 Hi i'm Paul, a Machine Learning Engineer, Founder of the Sydney Machine Learning group & StarAi project lead.

+I like to employ machine learning methods on novel applications.
 My current focus is on applying Deep Learning to building Strata apartment blocks metering data to detect existing building services.

 Outside of this I actively performing research in the field of Deep Reinforcement Learning for the StarAi project &